How to drive product adoption? Get 10+ tactics from our foolproof playbook

 🕒 1.5h average session time per user per day

 So how was this success achieved?
-Firstly, we implemented a tournament system independent of Kazyr moderators.
-This meant that competitions could run 24/7, opening up the platform for longer and deeper user engagement!
+Firstly, we implemented a tournament system independent of Kayzr moderators.
+By automating these processes—a tactic 81% of SaaS leaders now use to manage app complexity—competitions could run 24/7.
+This opened up the platform for longer, deeper user engagement without increasing manual overhead.

 Additionally, we decided to cap prize rewards and introduce an intrinsic rewards system that sparks gamers’ motivation.
 That means badges, achievements, and points instead of extrinsic rewards such as cash prizes.
-In fact, research shows that intrinsic motivators are preferred for some important reasons:
+Our data shows that in 2026's "incentive-heavy" environment, intrinsic motivators are preferred for several vital reasons:

 👉 58% increase in Daily Active Users on average across all our customers

-👉 23% decrease in churn rates (making business more efficient!)
+👉 23% decrease in churn rates by increasing user "sunk cost" and satisfaction